-Cannabidiol (CBD) has become one of the most popular products in the entire cannabis industry, showing up in local coffee shops, pharmacies, and legal marijuana dispensaries.
+Cannabidiol (CBD) has become one of the most popular products in the entire cannabis industry, showing up in local coffee shops, pharmacies, and dispensaries.
 Despite the explosive popularity of CBD, there is still a lot of confusion about what CBD is and how it affects humans.
-For example, some may wonder: Can you overdose on CBD?

-In short, probably not, but there are associated risks.
 CBD is recognized as having a number of anti-inflammatory, anti-anxiety, and neuroprotective qualities, many of which can have positive effects on a broad range of health conditions.
-However, it's still important to fully grasp not only the positive ways CBD can affect you, but also any of the potential side effects that may accompany the cannabinoid.
+However, it's still important to fully grasp not only the positive ways CBD can affect you but also any of the potential side effects.

 Can CBD make you sick?

 If you consume pure CBD, you are unlikely to get sick or experience unpleasant side effects.
 A 2017 World Health Organization report concluded that CBD is “generally well-tolerated with a good safety profile,” and further stated that “in humans, CBD exhibits no effects indicative of any abuse or dependence potential.”

 However, people participating in CBD-related studies have at times reported several side effects, including extreme sleepiness, decreased appetite, diarrhea, fatigue, convulsions, vomiting, and some abnormal results on liver function tests.
 These side effects usually happen with doses much larger than most people usually consume.